ordina-jworks/ordina-jworks.github.io/_posts/2019-11-20-agile-reporting.md

 But in hindsight, there were a few problems:
 * It would replace an existing product.
 * It could not go into production until the functionalities of the old product were implemented.
-* It had an enormous backlog of around 2500 story points.
+* It had an enormous backlog of around 2.500 story points.

 This blocked a major feature of Scrum, being able to quickly release a product and gather valuable feedback from the end-users.
-We estimated the entire backlog to give management a rough estimation, 1.5 years of work with 5 developers and 2 analysts.
+We estimated the entire backlog to give management a rough estimation, 1.5 years of work with five developers and two analysts.

 <span class="image left"><img class="p-image" alt="This is fine" src="{{ '/img/2019-11-20-agile-reporting/reporting-this-is-fine.png' | prepend: site.baseurl }}"></span>